 Here you will find a summary of your payment activity.
 The total amount due is the amount payable (incl.
 GST).
 This amount includes any payments made towards your account or balances that have been carried forward from your previous bill.

-In this section, you'll find your average daily electricity usage for this billing period as well as for the same period last year.
-The greenhouse gas emissions graph shows your energy usage and greenhouse gas emissions over time.
+In this section, you'll find your average daily water usage for this billing period as well as for the same period last year.

 The payment options section lists the range of convenient ways you can pay your bill.
 Some payment fees may apply if you pay with your credit card or over the counter at Australia Post.